-Dearborn was born in Southeastern New Hampshire, in North Hampton, to a long-established and well-respected family whose roots stretch back to the earliest days of the Massachusetts Colony, when the Dearborn family arrived in the New World in 1639.
+Dearborn was born in southeastern New Hampshire, in North Hampton, to a long-established and well-respected family whose roots stretched back to the earliest days of the Massachusetts Colony, when the Dearborn family arrived in the New World in 1639.

 One biographer described the young Henry Dearborn as a “strong, athletic boy—a champion wrestler.”

 After completing his studies at a public school, Dearborn trained under Dr. Hall Jackson of Portsmouth, New Hampshire.
-Dearborn eventually left the small seaside city of Portsmouth and opened his own practice in the rural town of Nottingham.
+Dearborn eventually left the small seaside city of Portsmouth and opened his own practice in the rural town of Nottingham, New Hampshire.

 When news of the Battles of Lexington and Concord reached Nottingham, Dearborn, then aged 24, gathered about 60 other men and marched immediately for Massachusetts, sparking a series of events that would change Dearborn’s life.